ezemgaray/login-register-react/README.md

 # login-register-react
-A login/Register workflow with React, Redux.
+Login/Register workflow.
+This is part of a MERN stack project where the front end was built with React, Redux and back end with Mongo, Node and Express.

-This repository only contains the client side.
-The server side is in the repository [login-register-api](https://github.com/ezemgaray/login-register-api).
+The back end (API) is in the repo: [login-register-api](https://github.com/ezemgaray/login-register-api).

 ## Table of Contents